intersystems-ib/workshop-git-sharedenv/README.md

 ```
 Host github.com
  HostName github.com
- IdentityFile /home/irisuser/.ssh/id_ed25519
+ IdentityFile /home/irisowner/.ssh/id_ed25519
 ```

 ## (b).
 Create/Clone a git repository for your code

 Create a git repository ([GitHub](https://github.com)) for the code in the shared instance (e.g. `iris-shared-repo`).
 We will use different branches to represent each environment.

-* Add the public part of your ssh key (e.g. `/home/irisuser/.ssh/id_ed25519.pub`) in GitHub using https://github.com/settings/keys.
+* Add the public part of your ssh key (e.g. `/home/irisowner/.ssh/id_ed25519.pub`) in GitHub using https://github.com/settings/keys.
 This will allow to use the ssh key to work with your repository.

-* As `irisuser`, create a directory for each environment.
+* As `irisowner`, create a directory for each environment.
 We will clone the repo for each environment, as each one of them will be working in a different branch.
 ```
-mkdir -p /home/irisuser/repo
+mkdir -p /home/irisowner/repo
 ```

-* As `irisuser`, clone your repository in every directory.
+* As `irisowner`, clone your repository in every directory.
 You will be using your configured ssh key:

 ```
 git config --global user.email "your@email.com"